Information about research study

 The heat pump lab is part the UK Energy Demand Observatory and Laboratory, which seeks to move us towards a fair and successful zero-carbon future by collecting and sharing energy use data for research and policy.

 Heat pumps are likely to be an important technology for reducing carbon emissions in the UK.
-We therefore focus specifically on homes with heat pumps.
-We would like to understand the energy use of heat pumps, as well as how they are used by households, and whether households are happy with them.
+We would like to understand the energy use of heat pumps, how they are used by households, and whether households are happy with them.
 We would also like to understand how these things change over time.

 What we are looking for